 The City and the Corporation also entered into annual management contracts whereby, among other provisions, the City funded the improvement, replacement and rehabilitation of the infrastructure in the Navy Yard.
-In prior years, the Corporation advanced the funds for capital expenditures, resulting in a grant receivable from the City, which amounted to \$1,416,145 and \$4,253,149 at June 30, 2020 and 2019, respectively.
+The Corporation advanced the funds for capital expenditures, resulting in a grant receivable from the City, which amounted to \$923,656 and \$1,416,145 at June 30, 2021 and 2020, respectively.
 The Corporation continues to operate under the terms of the management contract for fiscal year 2018 which provides that, if the Corporation maintains a balance of \$5,000,000 in its reserve funds (the "City Reserve Fund"), then the annual base rent under the lease for the fiscal year is zero.
 The City subsequently approved the reduction in the City Reserve Fund to \$500,000 and allowed the annual base rent to remain at zero.
+At both June 30, 2021 and 2020, the reserves have a balance of \$500,000.